jeroenpardon/linkding-extension/README.md

 # linkding-extension
 A simple extension for Chromium based browsers (tested on Google Chrome and Microsoft Edge) for [Linkding](https://github.com/sissbruecker/linkding), a self hosted bookmarking service.

-Linkding is not my creation, I take no credit for it.
+[Linkding](https://github.com/sissbruecker/linkding) is not my creation, I take no credit for it whatsoever.

 ## Installation
 * If you haven't already, install [Linkding](https://github.com/sissbruecker/linkding)
-* Clone this repository or extract the zip package in a location of your choice
+* Clone [this repository](https://github.com/jeroenpardon/linkding-extension) or extract the [zip package](https://github.com/jeroenpardon/linkding-extension/archive/master.zip) to a location of your choice
 * Replace 'example.com' with your domain in bookmarklet.js
 * Enter chrome://extensions/ or edge://extensions/ into the adress field of your browser
 * Choose "Load unpacked"